-AEB 3933 - Special Topics in Agribusiness (3)
+AEB3933 - Special Topics in Agribusiness

 This course covers the current trends of food production and agribusiness, especially in regard to food safety, animal welfare, land management and biotechnology.
 Crop production, animal agriculture, and plant science produce products for direct human consumption, indirect human consumption through animals or for visual benefit.
+May be repeated for credit.

-AEB 4223 - Agricultural Policy and Regulations (3)
+AEB4223 - Agricultural Policy and Regulations